-EPSRC, as part of its contribution to the Research Councils UK Energy Programme, is looking to support collaborative research proposals to undertake fundamental research that will underpin the development of energy storage technologies.
+EPSRC, as part of the Research Councils UK (RCUK) Energy Programme, invites proposals for collaborative research projects to undertake fundamental research that will advance low carbon fuels generation toward deployment.

 The EPSRC Manufacturing the Future challenge theme invites investigator-led proposals which address key research challenges facing manufacturing in the UK today and in the future.